-AMERICAN SIGN LANGUAGE IVH Grades: 11-12 Credits: 5

-Full-Year Course Weighted Value: 1
+Grades: 9-12 Credits: 5 Full-Year Course Weighted Value: 1

-Prerequisite: Successful completion of ASL I, II, and III and Teacher Recommendation Course Description: ASL IVH is designed to advance and develop the communication skills within the level of intermediate-mid range.
+Grades: 10-12 Credits: 5 Full-Year Course Weighted Value: 1 within the level of intermediate-mid range.
 Students will have the ability to expand their language skills expressively and receptively in a variety of topics.
 This course will strengthen students' confidence in a comfortable learning environment.
 Students will have opportunities to interact with peers with an emphasis placed on fluency and use of complex vocabulary, grammatical structures, and visual perspective of cultural awareness.
 Students will have the ability to demonstrate the use of classifiers, inflections, and exchanging personal information about life events.
 This class will prepare students to explore, analyze, and reflect on the patterns of Deaf culture, which includes behaviors, socialization, politics, and education.
 This class will be taught without voice, in American Sign Language only.
 Students will be assessed on the 2020 New Jersey Standards for World Languages.
+Students also have the opportunity to receive college credits through Fairleigh Dickinson University's Dual Enrollment college.
+This option will be offered to students at the start of the semester.